 When you think about classic men’s style, what do you imagine?
 Chances are your mind goes to a previous era when wearing suits was far more common.
 And, in those days, there was only one way to wear a suit—with pleated suit pants.
 They’ve been the favorites of style icons like Sean Connery’s James Bond, and they’re making a comeback with the icons of today.
 That’s why it helps to know how to pull this look off in a classic way without losing any of your modernity.
-See why pleated suit pants are back in style!
+See why pleated suit pants are back in style in 2020!

 Making the Pleated Pants the Star

 When it was more common for men to wear pleated pants in their suits, they often had a high waist.
 Why is that?